 "This is destructive for us," said an official with Cyprus-based shipping company EDT Offshore, who spoke on condition of anonymity because his company did not authorise him to speak to the media.

 "We have to pay our crews' salaries and that's $500 000, while we have to pay as much for our office staff by March 28 and we don't have access to our bank accounts," the official said.
+"These are people who need to pay their bills, have obligations to meet."

 The official explained that authorities in the Greek port of Piraeus have prevented one of three EDT ships to leave until the company pays it port dues.
 That means the ship cannot fulfil its contract with clients, meaning possible losses for the company which has a fleet of 18 vessels.